mintChocolate717/projects_/README.md

 # projects_

-For Freetail: I apologize for lack of orgnization in this repository.
-My github account has been weired lately and won't let me do certain commands.
+I apologize for the lack of organization in this repository.
+My GitHub account has been weird lately and won't let me do specific actions currently.